 About Philosophy in Action Radio

-On Sunday’s Philosophy in Action Radio, I answered questions on taxes versus slavery, infanticide after abortion, emergency medical care, and more with Greg Perkins.
+On Sunday’s episode of Philosophy in Action Radio, Arthur Zey and I answered questions on workplace diversity, accusations of date rape, evaluating romantic prospects, and more.
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Listen or Download: